bsommardahl/farsight-book/sanctification.md

 layout: chapter
 title: Sanctification
 nav_order: 6
-#parent: Farsight
-has_children: true
-has_toc: true
 ---

 ## Vision Renewal: the HS transforms our perspective (aka sanctification)

----
 ### God’s effort, not our own

 1. Not an opportunity to relax, we must stay available to God’s work
 1. The HS transforms us

----
 ### Clarity - We begin to see things more clearly

 1. The “actual” reality of things, not our immature, world-inspired reality